rubygems/bundler/UPGRADING.md

 * The `--force` flag to `bundle install` and `bundle update` has been renamed to `--redownload`.

   This is just a simple renaming of the flag, to make more apparent what it actually does.
-This flag forces redownloading very gem, it doesn't "force" anything else.
+This flag forces redownloading every gem, it doesn't "force" anything else.

 * `bundle viz` will be removed and extracted to a plugin.

   This is the only bundler command requiring external dependencies, both an OS dependency (the `graphviz` package) a gem dependency (the `ruby-graphviz` gem).
-Remove these dependencies make development easier and it was also seen by the bundler team as an opportunity to develop a [bundler plugin] that it's officially maintained by the bundler team, and that users can take as a reference to develop their own plugins.
+Removing these dependencies will make development easier and it was also seen by the bundler team as an opportunity to develop a [bundler plugin] that it's officially maintained by the bundler team, and that users can take as a reference to develop their own plugins.
 The plugin contains the same code as the old core command, the only difference being that the command is now implemented as `bundle graph` which is much easier to understand.
 Have a look